 How to deal with exam stress

 Once you’ve worked through the units in your financial services course, it will be time to take your exam.
 As long as you’ve read through all the relevant modules in full and revised them to ensure that you’re well versed in every section, you should have no problem with taking on and passing the test.
-However, if you’re struggling to deal with stress, you may be concerned that you could draw a blank as soon as you sit down to take the exam.
+However, it’s not always as simple as that.
+If you’re struggling to deal with exam stress, you may be concerned that you could draw a blank as soon as you sit down to take the exam.

 Although stress can affect people in different ways, it often involves feeling extremely worried, tense, irritable, negative and hopeless.
 For some, stress can lead to headaches, a loss of sleep, stomach pains, a reduced appetite and a sudden drop in interest towards things you usually enjoy.